and Around Town

 Paradise Park Community Garden: The community garden features forty-four ground plots, and six raised accessible beds for the use of members of the community with disabilities.
 The program runs from April through October with plots assigned on a first come, first served basis with a fee of $5 per plot.
 All participants must attend a required orientation to learn about the program.

-Now in its eleventh year, the Community Garden has been a successful partner with many local groups.
+The Community Garden has been a successful partner with many local groups.
 The garden also houses an intriguing resident - a six foot, 800 lb. mosaic Scarecrow.
 This wonderful public art piece was designed and built by local artist and sculptor Victoria Sweedler.
 Contact 356-3176 for more information or volunteer opportunities.